vnphanquang/svelte-put/packages/actions/movable/api/docs/movable.movableparameters.enabled.md

 ## MovableParameters.enabled property

-whether to trigger the action
+whether to activate the action.
+Default to `true`

 <b>Signature:</b>